cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 Thus, Constant-size commitments to packet data fields are stored under the packet sequence number:

-// NEED DISCUSSION -- what happens if we use "commitments/{sourceId}/{sequence}"
+// NEED DISCUSSION -- we could use "commitments/{sourceId}/{sequence}" or "0x01/{sourceId}/{sequence}".
+For now we keep going with more or less standard paths

 ```typescript
 function packetCommitmentPath(sourceId: bytes, sequence: BigEndianUint64): Path {